It is recommended that a user

 worldwide connectivity is available in the Long

-and two simplex nodes elsewhere in our region,
+and at least two simplex nodes elsewhere in our region,

 which are not